 Jean-Paul Riopelle was a multi-faceted artist who constantly reinvented his artistic practice.
-Riopelle’s many-sided creative power and insatiable nature will be centre-stage in this new gallery devoted to his work.
+Riopelle’s many-sided creative power and insatiable nature will be centre-stage in this gallery devoted to his work.

 Riopelle’s art is tied up with the European and American avant-gardes of the twentieth century, whose members he associated with early in his career.
 It is also connected to questions around abstraction and figuration, with which Riopelle worked by turns according to his creative impulses.
 One constant, however, was his pursuit of vitality and diversity, whether he was applying paint in mosaics or returning to the figure in the 1960s.
 To many, he was our Picasso.